jsduenass/yourTeamWebsite/content/posts/About/meta/index.md

 How many commit is this going to take? testing github action is kind of a pain as you have to do a lot of commits lets start the count

-> failed doply commits conter :0
+> failed doply commits counter :1

+After a first failed attemp lets change to the latest github actions

+`
+git checkout  upstream_main .\.github\
+`

 <p align = "center" >
 <a href="mailto:jsduenass@unal.edu.co">